Pavement licence application guidance

 How long your licence will last for

-Licences are currently valid until 30 September 2023.
-You’ll need to renew the licence each year and we will contact you when the renewal is due.
+Licences will be valid until 31 March annually.
+You will need to renew the licence each year at a cost of £350, and we will contact you when the renewal is due.

-If you’re applying for the first time, your licence will have a 3 month probationary period.
+If you are applying for the first time, your licence will have a 3 month probationary period.
 We will carry out inspections for all licences to make sure you are meeting our terms and conditions.

 Contact us